-We're very excited to announce two very special keynote speakers who will come to London for our March 2017 From Evidence to Policy Conference.
+We're had two very stimulating sessions due to our two very special keynote speakers who came to London for our March 2017 From Evidence to Policy Conference.

 Michael Clemens and Julia O'Connell Davidson